Bricktech2000/Notes/notes/vim.md

   > **resource** _Byte Positions Are Better Than Line Numbers_, by Casey Muratori --- <https://www.computerenhance.com/p/byte-positions-are-better-than-line>
 - hold the shift key to temporarily disable the mouse
 - view a searchable digraph table with `:h euro<cr>`
+- jump to a URL or path on the current line with `f/` and `F/` --- slashes are uncommon and URLs and paths usually contain them
+- use undos from within insert mode by marking undo points with `<c-g>u` and undoing with `<c-o>u`. delete all entered characters with `<c-u>`